 Traditional Serving Methods

-- Bombilla (Metal Straw): Usually made of stainless steel or silver, it features a flat or rounded filter at its base.
-This allows you to drink directly from the vessel without ingesting bits of yerba mate.
+Bombilla (Metal Straw): This is usually made from stainless steel or silver.
+It has a flat or round filter at the end.
+This means you can drink straight from the cup without getting bits of yerba mate.

 Regional Popularity